 The Opening Ceremony of the first ever Invictus Games took place on the 10th September, marking the start of the highly anticipated international sports competition for ‘wounded warriors’ in London.

 Watching in the stand was Prince Harry who launched the event in March this year.
 Alongside him were the Prince of Wales, Duchess of Cornwall and the Duke of Cambridge.
 The public showed their support of the event, with 6,500 people gathered on the South Lawn of the Queen Elizabeth Olympic Park for the military-themed ceremony which was broadcast live on BBC’s The One Show.
-If you missed it you can watch on the BBC iPlayer (UK residents only, available until 17th September 2014)

 The event roared into life with a spectacular Red Arrows fly-past after a short rendition of the national anthem by the Band of the Irish Guards, the Central Band of the RAF, and the Band of Her Majesty’s Royal Marines, Collingwood.
 Singer Laura Wright took to the stage followed by actor Idris Elba who recited ‘Invictus’, the famous 1875 poem by William Ernest Henley that proclaims strength in the face of adversity.
 First Lady Michelle Obama sent a video message talking of the inspirational example the competitors set.

 A parade of all 416 athletes taking part in nine sports over coming days followed, with competitors from Afghanistan, Australia, Canada, Denmark, Estonia, France, Germany, Georgia, Italy, Netherlands, New Zealand and the USA.
 The 130-strong British Armed Forces team entered last to rapturous applause from the crowd.
 There was also a fly-past by helicopters, a rifle demonstration by the Queen’s Colour Squadron and displays by The King’s Troop Royal Horse Artillery.